Article

 James Clear's best selling book Atomic Habits outlines a beautifully simple way to change our personal behaviours by making incremental changes to our lifestyles.

-One of the key lessons is the idea that small changes make a big difference.
-In life we often look for the game-changing moment or a short-cut hack.
-Atomic Habits are the small changes we can make that are known as the concept of marginal-gains, seeking small 1% improvements.
+Atomic habits for brands are the small changes we can make that are known as the concept of marginal-gains, seeking small 1% improvements.
 Seemingly tiny increments have a major impact over time: 1% a day equates to a 37% improvement in a year.

 At Finn we advocate an atomic habits style approach for brands: define what you want to be and then make incremental steps to get there.
 Continuously test and learn, observe what the data are telling you and make small improvements.
+This disciplined approach to FMCG brand building delivers measurable, sustainable results.

 We have just deployed that approach for one of our clients and they have grown brand penetration a ridiculous 318% to become the number one in their category.
 Now to be clear that is mostly due to it being a brilliant product, perfectly positioned to capture unmet demand and it has grown a ton of distribution thanks to the herculean efforts of the sales team.
 However, a disciplined approach to delivering effective communications has made a significant and proven impact.